 When you tear an ACL, you will hear or feel a “pop” in the knee.
 Your knee may swell, feel unstable and become too painful to bear weight.

 Depending on the severity of your ACL injury, treatment may include rest and rehabilitation exercises to aid you regain muscle strength and stability or surgery to replace the torn ligament followed by rehabilitation.
-A proper training program may help to eliminate the risk of an ACL injury.
+A proper training program may help to eliminate the risk of an ACL injury in Singapore.